 Integration of previous knowledge and skills related to common adult health needs into the continued development of the professional nurse as a provider of care, coordinator of care, and member of a profession in the care of adult clients/families in structured health care settings with complex medical-surgical health care needs associated with each body system.
 Emphasis on knowlege, judgments, skills, and professional values within a legal/ethical framework.
+This course lends itself to a blocked approach.
 Progression: student must pass RNSG 1343 and RNSG 1362 concurrently to progress to next nursing level.

-Lecture Hrs = 3, Lab Hrs = 0, NLN Testing Fee Prerequisite: Admission to RN Program, RNSG 1205, RNSG 1209, RNSG 1341, RNSG 1361, BIOL 2402, PSYC 2314, or Admission to RNT Prog, RNSG 2207, BIOL 2421
+Lecture Hrs = 3, Lab Hrs = 0, NLN Testing Fee Prerequisite: Admission to RN Program, RNSG 1205, RNSG 1209, RNSG 1341, RNSG 1361, BIOL 2402, PSYC 2314, or Admission to RNT Prog, RNSG 2207, BIOL 2421 Pre/Corequisite: BIOL 2421